ByteStack-ID: Integrated Stacked Model Leveraging Payload Byte Frequency for Grayscale Image-based Network Intrusion Detection: Methodology

 Our adoption of integrated stacking simplifies the meta-learner's architecture.
 Instead of introducing an additional model as a meta-learner, which typically trains on the outputs of base learners, our approach directly integrates the dense layers of the meta-learner with the second last layer of each base learner.
 This choice is accompanied by freezing the layers of the base learner, ensuring that only the weights of the meta-learner layers are trainable.
 When we apply the $D_2$ sub-dataset to the integrated model, the training process exclusively targets the meta-learner layers.

-For a visual representation of the Integrated Meta Learner, please see Fig. \ref{fig:meta_learner}.
+For a visual representation of the Integrated Meta Learner, please refer to Fig. \ref{fig:meta_learner}.
 This diagram provides a clear illustration of the integration process within our approach.
 Furthermore, the comprehensive training process of our approach is outlined in Algorithm \ref{algorithm:framework}.